Unsupervised Source-Free Ranking of Biomedical Segmentation Models Under Distribution Shift

-Evaluating instance model transfer through output prediction consistency enables direct comparison across instance segmentation models employing different instantiation strategies. \cref{fig:Instance_seg_covid} presents the transfer ranking of several publicly available models on the Covid-IF cell segmentation dataset: $\mu SAM$\,\cite{archit_segment_2025} with three transformer backbones (ViT-T, ViT-B, ViT-L), Cellpose-SAM\,\cite{pachitariu_cellpose-sam_2025}, and “Powerful-Chipmunk”\,\cite{pape_microscopy-based_2021}, a specialist U-Net model trained on this dataset and released via the BioImage Model Zoo\,\cite{ouyang_bioimage_2022}.
-These models differ substantially in architecture and instance formation methodology.
-The Covid\_IF dataset was not included in the training data of $\mu SAM$, while inclusion for Cellpose-SAM is uncertain.
-CTE accurately reproduces the true performance ranking across this diverse model set (see \cref{fig:Instance_seg_covid}).\footnote{{ The ranking does not show the superiority of any model, but is a target dataset specific ranking of automatic segmentation performance.}}
+Since CMR relies only on output consistency, it can compare models with arbitrary instantiation strategies. \cref{fig:Instance_seg_covid} illustrates a realistic ranking scenario on the Covid-IF cell segmentation dataset using several widely used models: $\mu$SAM~\cite{archit_segment_2025} with 3 transformer backbones (ViT-T, ViT-B, ViT-L), Cellpose-SAM~\cite{pachitariu_cellpose-sam_2025}, and the specialist U-Net model “Powerful-Chipmunk”~\cite{pape_microscopy-based_2021} from the BioImage Model Zoo~\cite{ouyang_bioimage_2022}.
+Despite substantial differences in architecture and instance generation strategies, CMR accurately reproduces the true mean Segmentation Accuracy (mSA)~\cite{everingham_pascal_2010} ranking across this diverse model set (\cref{fig:Instance_seg_covid}), demonstrating effective unsupervised model selection in a realistic repository setting.